 Why is a brain dump important?

-According to David Allen, author of Getting Things Done, a brain dump will help you to identify everything that’s not on “cruise control” in your life.
+According to David Allen, author of Getting Things Done: The Stress-Free Guide to Productivity, a brain dump will help you to identify everything that’s not on “cruise control” in your life.

 A brain dump will also increase your productivity by getting items out of your head.
 You’ll no longer have random thoughts floating around, stressing you out and getting you sidetracked.